redis/jedis/README.md

 ```

 The configuration above represents two example Redis databases: `redis-east.example.com` and `redis-west.example.com`.
-(Note: If you're running Redis Enterprise, it's important that these two databases reside in separate clusters.)
+(Note: If you're running Redis Enterprise, we recommend that these two databases reside in separate clusters that are geo-distributed for regional / data center failover.)

 You can use these configuration objects to create and configure a connection provider that supports failover: